 It’s difficult to change your schedule once you create it.
 Unless you experience an extreme situation, you can’t change your mind and ask for your deferred compensation earlier than scheduled.
 In contrast, you can postpone provided you follow strict “re-deferral” rules.
 You have to request postponement at least 12 months prior to the planned distribution date.
 In addition, you must defer for a minimum of five years beyond the original distribution date.

 As an example, let’s assume you scheduled a distribution for May 2019.
 Your plans change and you’d rather put the money toward your retirement than buy a second home.
 First you have to request to postpone the distribution before May 2018.
 Second, you can’t take the distribution until May 2024 without paying taxes and penalties.
-This is another reason what careful planning is so important in your NQDC plan.
+This is another reason why careful planning is so critical in a NQDC plan.

-NQDC can be a great tool for high earners who want to keep more of their income while increasing those funds for a while.
+NQDC can be a great tool for high earners who want to keep more of their income while realizing the benefits of compounded tax deferred growth.
 However, you should thoroughly understand the distribution rules and know how to maximize them to be as tax efficient as possible.
 If you’re unsure how to best utilize a NQDC, your Maestro Wealth team is more than happy to answer any questions you may have.